rdrop/exponent-server-sdk-elixir/README.md

 ## Usage

-### Client
+### Notifications

-The push notification is the preferred way.
-This hits the latest version of the api.
+The `ExponentServerSdk.Notification` is responsible for sending the messages and hits the latest version of the api.

 ####Single Message: